-More than half expect it to be harder to retain staff this year than last year, with slightly less than half thinking it will be like last year.
+Over half expect it to be harder to retain staff this year than last year, with slightly less than half thinking it will be like last year.

-8. Principals' Comments on Teacher Supply
+8. Principals' comments on teacher supply

 8.1 Comments on recruitment and retention